yuribling123/cse15l-lab-reports/labreport3.md

         indicate high-season rates in Hong Kong dollars, based on double
  ```

-**Explaination**:The command catch the paragraph in *HandRHongKong.txt* that contains the string "hong kong" without being case sensitive and returns
+**Explaination** : The command catch the paragraph in *HandRHongKong.txt* that contains the string "hong kong" without being case sensitive and returns
 that paragraph as output.